Canon Lens Terminology And Abbreviations – The Ultimate Guide

 Canon EF 24-70mm f/4 L IS

-The EF (Electro-Focus) mount is the lens mount found on all Canon EOS digital SLR cameras (DSLRs) and all Canon EOS film cameras.
-Superseding the Canon FD mount, the EF mount was introduced in 1987 to allow for the design of autofocus lenses, which was not possible with the more straightforward FD mount.
+The EF (Electro-Focus) mount is the lens mount found on all Canon EOS digital SLR cameras (DSLRs) and film cameras.
+It superseded the Canon FD mount and was introduced in 1987 to allow for the design of autofocus lenses, which was not possible with the more straightforward FD mount.

 Any lens with an EF mount will work with any Canon DSLR, whether the camera uses a full-frame 35mm sensor or one of Canon’s APS-C cropped sensors.
 EF mount lenses can also be used on Canon’s full-frame mirrorless RF mount cameras when combined with one of several available EF-to-RF adapters.
 Although some EF lenses have now been discontinued, Canon is still manufacturing some of the more popular ones.
 Of course, with over 100 million EF lenses manufactured, the second-hand market for EF lenses is also booming.